Airdrie, North Lanarkshire: Early history

 Definitive evidence of the existence of Airdrie as a tenantry was only made clear in 1503.
 The old monks' road was via Cliftonhill (an area now in neighbouring Coatbridge), Airdrie House (now the site of Monklands Hospital), Aitchison Street, High Street, Hallcraig Street, Flowerhill Street and Colliertree Road.
 The first houses in Airdrie were built along this road.
 Development was slow and it was only around 1650 that evidence of the number of inhabitants was known at around 500 for the Airdrie area.
 A large contingent of Airdrieonians fought at the Battle of Bothwell Brig during the Covenanter Rebellion of 1679; their banner can still be viewed at the local library.

 A significant event in Airdrie's history was the 1695 passing of a special act of Parliament, the Airdrie Fairs and Market Act 1695 (c.
-94) in the Scottish Parliament allowing Robert Hamilton of Airdrie to hold four fairs yearly and a weekly market in the town of 'Airdry'.
+94 (S)) in the Scottish Parliament allowing Robert Hamilton of Airdrie to hold four fairs yearly and a weekly market in the town of 'Airdry'.
 This helped develop Airdrie from a 'farm town' into a thriving 'market town'.

 However, Airdrie really came to prominence through its weaving industry.
 Airdrie Weavers Society was founded in 1781 and flax was being grown in sixteen farms in and around the burgh.
 In the last decade of the eighteenth century, coal mining was in progress and around thirty colliers were employed.
 Weaving continued to flourish making up a substantial part of the population of over 2,500 around the turn of the 19th century.

 Given its large number of weavers, its geographic location and a large number of unemployed soldiers following the end of the Napoleonic Wars, Airdrie became a major centre of support for the Radical War of 1820.
 The rapid pace of population growth continued and by 1821 there were 4,862 inhabitants.
 At this time, the number of houses being built increased dramatically and in 1821, by a local act of Parliament, the Airdrie Improvement Act 1821 (1 & 2 Geo.
 4. c. lx), Airdrie became a free and independent burgh of barony.

 In 1821, the first election of a town council took place and by August it had appointed an assessor, procurator fiscal, master of police and a town crier.
 Anyone who had paid their 3 guineas was allowed to vote; there is even a record of a John Mackay voting despite being under 10 years old.

 In 1824, it was decided to build the Airdrie Town House, originally designed by Alexander Baird and now a local landmark known as the 'town clock'.
 In 1832, the Town House was used as a hospital due to the cholera outbreak of this year.